 My role was to provide a strategy to effectively manage the experience of the interface but also a consistent way to customise and scale interfaces for the client’s needs.

-It was apparent that the organisation could benefit greatly from having style guides, patterns and a component library in place but I wanted to validate if there was real value in it.
+It was apparent that the organisation could benefit greatly from having a set style guidelines, familiar UI patterns and a reusable component library in place but I wanted to validate if there was real value in it.
 This is what I discovered:

 - There was no current design system but a plan to create one.

-- We knew that as an organisation we could benefit from developing a reusable UI component set or ecosystem.
+- The organisation could benefit from developing a reusable UI component set or ecosystem.